jagipson/prowlgo/README.md

 		}

  1. Congratulations your first prowl message was just delivered to your device.
  1. Make sure everything is working by running the tests.
 The tests require a API key and a provider key which you already created in the first step.
-Now
-   a. copy the file prowlgo/setup_to_test.go.sample to setup_the_test.go
+Now copy the file prowlgo/setup_to_test.go.sample to setup_the_test.go

 		cd prowlgo
 		cp setup_the_test.go.sample setup_the_test.go

-   a. open setup_the_test.go with an editor and replace the dummy keys with the keys you created at prowlapp.com
+ 1. open setup_the_test.go with an editor and replace the dummy keys with the keys you created at prowlapp.com
-   a. save prowlgo/setup_the_test.go
+ 1. save prowlgo/setup_the_test.go
-   a. thenrun

-		go test

-     in the prowl directory.
+ 1. thenrun `go test` in the prowl directory.
 All tests should be passed.

 ## Documentation

 The package is documented using godoc.
-Thre resulting documentation can be found here: http://godoc.org/github.com/tweithoener/prowlgo)
+Thre resulting documentation can be found here: http://godoc.org/github.com/tweithoener/prowlgo
 Check it out it is full of code examples.
 Start at type Client and browse through it.
 It's easy to understand.

 ## TODO